 Both AustrailanSuper Socially Aware and Australian Retirement Trust Socially Conscious Balanced avoid investments in fossil fuels, tobacco and gambling among many other harmful industries.
 Both funds lists their fund holdings on their website for you to see exactly which companies they invests in.

-Australian Retirement Trust Socially Conscious Balanced is also certified by the Responsible Investment Association Australasia, which is a leading independent investment body for responsible investment in Australia and New Zealand.
-AustralianSuper Socially Aware does not have this certification.
-However, AustralianSuper Socially Aware has slightly outperformed Australian Retirement Trust Socially Conscious Balanced over the medium to long term, and it also has lower annual fees.
+Australian Retirement Trust Socially Conscious Balanced is certified by the Responsible Investment Association Australasia, while AustralianSuper Socially Aware is not.
+However, AustralianSuper Socially Aware has achieved slightly better returns over the long term, and has lower annual fees.

 If you're interested in investing your super ethically, you can compare these funds with a range of additional ethical super funds in our guide.